fhessman/scientific-snap/AstroSnap!/Readme.md

 ## Installation

+Either
-Download the XML file to your computer and read it into Snap!
+* Download the XML file stored here to your computer and read it into Snap!
+* Load it directly via the Snap!
+Cloud (you'll need a Snap! cloud account; simply search for "AstroSnap")

 Enable javascript in Snap!'s configuration menu.

 Press the green flag to start.